vijayanvishnu/leetcode/README.md

 # Leetcode
-This repo consists of my leetcode solutions with the coresponding question for that perticular problem.
+This repo consists of my LeetCode solutions with the corresponding question for that particular problem.